House Arrest, SEC (Secure Electronic Monitoring), Ankle Bracelet Alternatives to Jail

 Supervised Electronic Confinement SEC House Arrest, also known as SEC (Secure Electronic Confinement), which involves the use of an Ankle Bracelet, can be an alternative to jail in Orange County.

 The SEC (Secure Electronic Confinement) program is a program used in Orange County Courts for defendants that would otherwise face jail.
 It is used by criminal defense attorneys in Orange County, our Orange County DUI Attorney, other private defense counsel, judges, Orange County Probation, and the Orange County jail, to avoid jail sentences for qualified individuals.

-You can apply for SEC using the Orange County form at this link.
+You can apply for Supervised Electronic Confinement SEC House Arrest using the Orange County form at this link.
 That form requires that you follow all of the rules below as part of the application:

 - Your application must be completed in Black Ink;